DAILY DISCIPLINE #190

 1 Corinthians 2:14

-50. But when we are full of God's Spirit, we become alive spiritually and now we can receive words from God and make sense of them.
+50. But when we are full of God's Spirit, we become alive spiritually.
+It's then that we can receive words from God and make sense of them.
 What does Paul say that we have?

 1 Corinthians 2:15-16 (especially vs. 16B)